-ovn-ctl is exactly similar to Open vSwitch ovs-appctl utility.
+ovn-appctl is the equivalent of the Open vSwitch ovs-appctl utility.

 COMMAND COMMANDS

 Every OVN daemon supports a common set of commands, which are documented in this section.

 General Commands

 These commands display daemon-specific commands and the running version.
 Note that these commands are different from the -help and -version options that return information about the ovn-appctl utility itself.